 2. Prepare the Baking Dish

-Preheat the oven to 325 degrees F. Grease a 2-quart square baking dish.
-Place half of the bread cubes in the prepared baking dish.
+Preheat the oven to 325 degrees F. Grease a 2-quart baking dish.

-Leave the casserole uncovered and bake for 45 minutes or until a knife inserted near the center comes out clean.
+Bake casserole, covered, for 20 minutes.
+Uncover and bake for 20 to 30 minutes more or until a knife inserted near the center comes out clean.
 Let stand for 10 minutes before serving.